 Prior to Wellpoint, Fluegel was senior vice president of national accounts and vice president, enterprise strategy at Aetna, Inc. In this role, he led the national accounts business and was responsible for developing and executing on strategies that expanded Aetna’s position as a leader in the large employer market.
 As head of enterprise strategy, Fluegel worked closely with Aetna’s executive committee and board of directors to advance the company’s medium- and long-term business strategies, and ran an internal consulting group responsible for driving management process and operating efficiency across the enterprise.

 Earlier, Fluegel was CEO for Reden & Anders (Ingenix Consulting) and Tillinghast-Towers Perrin, a clinical, actuarial and management consulting practice that served all sectors of the health care industry.
 While there, he negotiated the sale of Tillinghast Health to Ingenix.
 Fluegel also held several roles in strategy, planning and product development and management at Harvard Community Health Plan and organized and led audits, feasibility studies and related projects for health care clients at Arthur Andersen & Co.

-In addition to his duties at Walgreens, Fluegel currently serves on the board of directors of Metropolitan Jewish Health System (New York, NY), Health Integrated, Inc. (Tampa, FL) and Performant Financial Corporation (Livermore, CA).
+In addition to his duties at Walgreens, Fluegel currently serves on the board of directors of Metropolitan Jewish Health System (New York, NY), Health Integrated, Inc. (Tampa, Fla.) and Performant Financial Corporation (Livermore, Calif.).